AI Tools

 2. After consistently doing an awesome job

 Are you consistently rocking project milestones and performing at or even above what’s expected of you?
-Then that will certainly reinforce your value proposition come time to ask for a raise.
+That will certainly reinforce your value proposition when it comes time to ask for a raise.

 While conventional wisdom would be against show-offs, there’s ample research that disproves that claim.
 Intelligent self-promoters get ahead.